Binge-Watching Effects On Brain and Sleep Quality

-Uninstall Netflix app or any other app that you use on your phone or tablet to watch series.
+Uninstall the Netflix app or any other app that you use on your phone or tablet to watch series.

-Be more disciplined and make a line in your mind that you won’t watch a series on your phone, you will do that just on TV or computer, and in a specific time of the day.
+Be more disciplined and make a line in your mind that you won’t watch a series on your phone, you will do that just on TV or computer, and at a specific time of the day.

 If you don’t have the app and you are disciplined you won’t constantly turn on the phone and use every free moment to see another episode.

 Get an alarm clock, see the duration of two episodes, set the alarm to ring after two episodes, and put it behind the TV or computer.

 The purpose of this is when the alarm goes on you have to get up from the bed and turn it off.
 After that don’t come back on the bed and continue to watch just another episode.
 No, when you get up start doing something completely different.